danrubel/zwave.dart/README.md

 that the Open Z-Wave library is installed correctly and can communicate with your devices using your Z-Wave Controller.

-Activate the zwave package using the
+Activate this zwave package using the
 [pub global](https://www.dartlang.org/tools/pub/cmd/pub-global.html) command.
 ```
     pub global activate zwave